Empyreal96/easy-build-xbox/README.md

 # **Easy-Build for XBOX Original**

-I have added a [Release](https://github.com/Empyreal96/easy-build-xbox/releases/tag/1.0.22.06.2021) to archive the current state of the project for if anyone wants to retain the BVT side of the script
+I have added a [Release](https://github.com/Empyreal96/easy-build-xbox/releases/tag/1.0.22.06.2021) to archive the old state of the project for if anyone wants to retain the BVT side of the script

 # **What's Updated?**